 The Big History Behind January 6th, Part 1: Anti-Communism, Domestic Surveillance, and the Russian Alliance

 This is part one of a six part series.
+Listen to the audio version here.

 The New York Times dubbed the year 1975 “the year of intelligence,” as Congress pursued a series of investigations in response to widespread allegations of abuse.
 From COINTELPRO to revelations about US Army intelligence, to concerns about covert CIA assassination efforts, there was a growing sense that the intelligence community (specificially FBI, the CIA, military intelligence, and other agencies) had gone rogue.
 Congress demanded answers.